You love your customers, right? If you do, you want to make sure that everyone you serve feels like the most important person in the world.

-Mobile customer service software such as Zendesk is advantageous for your customers and your company.
+Mobile customer service software such as Zendesk, or this Zendesk alternative, is advantageous for your customers and your company.
 It will keep you stay connected when it counts.

 ZenDesk is one of the most comprehensive customer service platforms out there.
 Their mobile software is responsive, allowing your consumers ease of use from smartphones and tablets.

 Don’t wait for the complaints to come pouring in – take steps now to ensure your mobile users can send a ticket anytime.
 Make responding to their inquiries easy.

 FatCat IT’s James Powell found that 95% of their support tickets were responded to within two hours and his customers were impressed.
 HappyFox, another responsive support system, allowed him to improve his customer service team’s response time tremendously.

 The platform boasts exceptional customer support, everyday.
 It was voted the best customer service platform of 2015.
 This is one you are going to want to try, especially since they offer a free trial.

 As addressed above, you should always be sure to check your social media messages and respond to them in a timely manner.
 Your social media admins’ tasks should include responding to all inquiries received on each platform.

 When you get to the point when the task is too demanding of your SM team, send it over to the experts with social customer service software.
 Your social media guy doesn’t want to do it anyway.

 Engagor allows you to connect with your customers, deliver experiences that increase satisfaction, and resolve issues quickly.
 You can connect your dashboard to Facebook, Twitter, G+, Instagram, YouTube, and more.
 Make sure everyone’s inquiries are directed to the right person with ease.